zeyuz35/zeyuz35.github.io/vault/root.md

 - implement a general plot method which plots *something* on the y axis, but most importantly, date on the x axis with estimated break dates, and each partition labelled with the no. of factors as determined by some consistent estimator

 Fix up BE test
+- so that there is a consistent interface for accessing this